Active Bystander Training

 UnityPoint Health-Meriter-McConnell Hall 1010 Mound St., Madison, Wisconsin 53715

 press release: Have you ever wanted to step in but weren't sure what to say?
 This class takes defense tactics from Chimera® Self-Defense and applies them to situations of harassment and discrimination.
 Come learn how to support each other and help create a culture that refuses to tolerate hatred and division.
-Appropriate for ages 12 and up; all genders welcome; no previous experience or coursework necessary.
+Class will be held on Wednesday, November 11, from 6-9pm, at McConnell Hall near Meriter Hospital.
+All genders welcome; no previous experience or coursework necessary.
 Please pre-register!
-(Class will be canceled if enrollment is low.)
-For more info & to register visit www.DaneCountyRCC.org/Chimera.
+(Class will be canceled if enrollment is low.) $30 for public/$20 for students.
+For more info & to register visit https://thercc.org/programs-